-(j) Significant accounting estimates and judgments:
+(i) Significant accounting estimates and judgments:

 The preparation of financial statements requires management to make estimates, assumptions and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reported periods.
 The Company reviews its estimates and assumptions regularly; however, actual results could differ from those estimates.
-Significant judgments are used in the Company's assessment of its ability to continue as a going concern which is described in note 1, the determination of functional currency of subsidiary entities, and the assessment of asset purchase versus business combination.
+Significant judgments are used in the Company's assessment of its ability to continue as a going concern which is described in note 1, and the determination of functional currency of subsidiary entities.

-Significant accounting estimates are used in the determination of fair value and value in use for purposes of the recoverability of the carrying value of mineral properties and property, plant and equipment, determination of fair value of assets acquired, determination of reclamation obligations, valuation of share-based payments, and the valuation of deferred income taxes.
+Significant accounting estimates are used in the valuation of deferred income taxes.
 Key estimates made by management with respect to these areas have been described in the notes to these financial statements as appropriate.

-(k) Foreign currency transactions:
+(j) Foreign currency transactions:

 The presentation currency and functional currency of the Company is the Canadian dollar.
 The functional currency of the Company's subsidiary is the Mexican peso.
-Transactions of the Company and its subsidiary denominated in other currencies are translated into the relevant functional currency using the exchange rates prevailing at the transaction date.
+Transactions of the Company denominated in other currencies are translated into the relevant functional currency using the exchange rates prevailing at the transaction date.
 Carrying values of monetary assets and liabilities denominated in foreign currencies are adjusted at each balance sheet date to reflect exchange rates prevailing at that date and the related foreign exchange gains or losses are recognized in profit or loss.